creating001/creating001.github.io/_pages/about.md

 I have actively participated in national and international programming competitions, earning prestigious awards including the National First Prize in the 2024 CCF CCSP, a Silver Medal at the 2024 ICPC Asia Regional Contest, and a Gold Medal at the 2025 ICPC National Invitational Contest.
 I also ranked in the top 0.11% nationwide (430 points) in the 37th CCF CSP Certification.

 Currently, I am conducting research on multimodal large language models, focusing on advanced models such as Qwen2.5-VL and Qwen2.5-Omni.
-I am deeply engaged in understanding multimodal alignment, cross-modal representation learning, and model architecture design.

-I am passionate about pushing the boundaries of intelligent systems through rigorous algorithmic design and innovative model development.
-I aim to contribute to cutting-edge research in AI in both academic and industrial settings.
+I am deeply engaged in understanding multimodal alignment, cross-modal representation learning, and model architecture design.I am passionate about pushing the boundaries of intelligent systems through rigorous algorithmic design and innovative model development.

 # 🔥 News

-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *XXXX.XX*: &nbsp;🎉🎉 None

 # 📝 Publications